 In that case, the virtual server access the internet on your behalf.
 A VPN service is important if you want to watch content from any streaming website with a restriction policy based on geo-location.
 Despite having a few disadvantages of using a VPN service, it is safe to use a VPN while using public WiFi.

-The OpenVPN uses the cipher algorithm to make your data private and safe.
+OpenVPN uses the cipher algorithm to make your data private and safe.
 The OpenVPN can also mask your physical location by encrypting the total channel, applying the hash function, and implementing the encrypted handshake method.
 In this post, we are going to learn how to install OpenVPN in Ubuntu Linux.
-The primary key features of the OpenVPN are given below for better visual representation.
+The primary key features of OpenVPN are given below for better visual representation.

 - Individual Business and Personal VPN Service

 - 256-bit Encryption Method

 - Open-source Software